 - Repeat your body scan numerous times.
 How does your body feel today at this moment?
 Don’t think about the ‘whys’ of how it feels (Was it that run last night or that old soccer injury?) instead bring your mind back to the ‘hows’ in this moment.

 What happens if thoughts arise and distract you?
 That’s fine, just bring your thoughts back to your body in this present moment each time.
 When you’re finished, just open your eyes, wiggle your fingers and toes, stretch and take a big breath.

 - Get up 10 minutes earlier to meditate.

 - Practice at least 3 times a week for 10 minutes.

 - Embrace each meditation session; whether it feels like hard work or not.

 Take your first step into the world of relaxed meditation and reap the undeniable science-backed benefits for your mind, body and soul.

-Download our sleep app Rise, which includes meditation programs:
+Download our sleep app Peak Sleep, which includes meditation programs:

 - What better way to celebrate this season of spookiness from the comfort of your own home with a good spooky book or two.
 The post Top 7 Scary Books You’ve Never Read appeared first on Peak.